pragya-r/crimestatsmanagement/README.md

 This section will describe the prerequisites of running our Azure Data Factory pipelines, application, and surrounding services.

 ### Azure Data Factory
+In order to run the pipelines, all files within the directory, **main_pipeline**, must be downloaded.
+Additionally, be prepared to use Azure Powershell to upload the code and create the pipelines.